 - Negotiate a potential settlement with the insurance representatives

 In many cases, you do not have to appear with the insurance adjusters, as our lawyer can do this for you and relay important information to you afterward.
-However, if you decide to pursue a personal injury lawsuit—which you can still pursue even if you file a claim first—our lawyer will represent you in court and present your case to a judge or jury.
+Our attorneys will never accept a settlement on your behalf without your approval.
+However, if you decide it is necessary to pursue a personal injury lawsuit—which you can still pursue even if you file a claim first—our lawyer will represent you in court and present your case to a judge or jury.
 We can inform you whether you need to appear at these hearings.

-If you decide to file a personal injury lawsuit, Mississippi Code §15-1-49 generally gives you three years to file your case.
+If you decide to file a personal injury lawsuit, Miss.
+Code Ann. § 15-1-49 generally gives you three years to file your case.

 While that might seem like more than enough time, we want to emphasize that the litigation process can prolong itself further than expected.
 Also, the evidence needed to support your case might not be available after a certain length of time, such as surveillance footage or witness testimony.